100zenithQuokka500/MindMend/README.md

-to start client use npm run dev to start server use npm start
+to start client use npm run dev<br>
+to start server use npm start